vitmalina/mquery/README.md

 # mQuery

-Modern Query (mQuery) is a small, modern, ES6 modules compatible library for DOM manipulation.
-It will only work with ever-green browsers.
+Modern Query (mQuery) is super, super tiny, modern, ES6 compatible library for DOM manipulation.
+Ever-green browsers only.

 ## Why bother?

+Beaseuse I am tired of typing `document.querySelectorAll`, `element.addEventListener`, loop through the nodes when I do not have to, have hard time removing `event handlers` and woring with `data` attached to dom elements, etc.

 Consider following samples:
 ```js